In mathematics, factor theorem is used when factoring the polynomials completely. It is a theorem that links factors and

 If the remainder is zero, (x-c) is a polynomial of f(x).

-We can also use synthetic division method to find the remainder.
+We can also use the synthetic division method to find the remainder.

 Consider the same polynomial equation

 f(x)= x2 +2x -15

-We use 3 on the left in synthetic division method along with the coefficients 1,2 and -15 from the given polynomial equation.
+We use 3 on the left in the synthetic division method along with the coefficients 1,2 and -15 from the given polynomial equation.

 Since the remainder is zero, 3 is the root or solution of the given polynomial.

 The techniques used for solving the polynomial equation of degree 3 or higher are not as straightforward.
 So linear and quadratic equations are used to solve the polynomial equation.

 Keep visiting BYJU’S for more information on polynomials and try to solve factor theorem questions from worksheets and also watch the videos to clarify the doubts.